 If primitive backcountry camping isn’t for you, there are a couple campgrounds nearby.
 For the self-sufficient, Holloman Lake is free and extremely close.
 The downside is there are no amenities.

-For glamping, try Oliver Lee Memorial State Park located at the base of beautiful Dog Canyon. $10 a night gets you modern restrooms with hot showers.
+For relative glamping, try Oliver Lee Memorial State Park located at the base of beautiful Dog Canyon. $10 a night gets you modern restrooms with hot showers.

 White Sands National Monument Hotels